SGSVertigo/vertigo-instructions/vertigo_blog.md

 ![](North_East vel quiver plot stealth.jpg)      |  ![](acceleration on stealth.jpg)
 :-----------------------------------------------:|:----------------------------------:
- Velocity 'Quiver' plot on stealth               |  Maximum acceleration on Stealth
+ Velocity 'Quiver' plot on Stealth               |  Maximum acceleration on Stealth

 Impressive accelerations.
 Notice, there are three sections on the ride giving thrill seekers maximum 'g'.
 Yet, only one of these involves a change in speed.
 Some great school Physics for sure.
 No doubt a year 10 class would love to learn the correct definition of acceleration at a theme park!